Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

 The result now follows since we can arrange to make $\varepsilon, \delta$ and $\|s_k\|$ arbitrarily small; to make $\lambda_{\rankop}(\hess\mfc(x_k))$ and $\lambda_{1}(\hess\mfc(x_k))$ arbitrarily close to $\plconstant$ and $\lambda_{\max}(\hess\mfc(\optpoint))$ (respectively); and to make $\arcrho_k$ larger than a number arbitrarily close to 1 (Lemma~\ref{lemma:arc-eventually-successful}).
 The final step is to account for potential distortion due to a retraction~\eqref{eq:retr-distance-condition}: this adds the factor $\retrdistboundconst$. \end{proof}

 If we combine this result with Lemma~\ref{lemma:bound-discrete-gd-path-length} we obtain that ARC satisfies the bounded path length property~\eqref{eq:bounded-path-length-prop}.
 In Lemma~\ref{lemma:arc-vanishing-condition} we found that it also satisfies the vanishing steps property~\eqref{eq:vanishing-steps}.
+Moreover, if the iterates of ARC stay in a compact region then they accumulate only at critical points~\cite[Cor.~2.6]{cartis2011adaptive}.
 As a result, Corollary~\ref{cor:capture-to-single-point} applies to ARC: if an iterate gets close enough to a point where \pl{} holds then the sequence has a limit.
 We conclude this section with the quadratic convergence rate of ARC.